 Parameter Averaging time

-A scalar specifying the period of the averaging interval.
-You can also enter a two-element vector consisting of the period and offset of the averaging interval.
+A scalar specifying the period or a two-element vector specifying the period and offset of the averaging interval, in seconds (s).
 See also the Discrete-Periodic sample time type in section "Sample Times" (on page 38).